-- (1) 1The Master's degree programme builds on the contents of the Bachelor's programme; it is more research-orientated.
-2The Master's degree programme consists of a specialisation phase lasting two semesters and following on from the Bachelor's programme, followed by a research phase lasting another two semesters.
-3In the research phase, students carry out work on a research project that includes both further specialisation and the Master's thesis module, including the Master's colloquium.
-4Students need to achieve a total of 120 ECTS credits to complete a Master's degree, including all required module examinations and the Master's thesis module, including the Master's colloquium. - (2) Students can choose a specialisation as part of their Master's degree programme according to the provisions stipulated in Appendix 4. - (3) 1The standard duration of the Master's degree programme, which includes the examinations and work on the Master's thesis, shall be four semesters.
-2Section 3 (2)(2) shall apply accordingly. - (4) The Master's degree programme may be started in the winter semester or in the summer semester. - (5) 1The teaching and examination language of the Master's degree programme in Physics is English.
+(1) The Master's degree programme builds on the content of the Bachelor's programme; it is more research-oriented.

+(2) 1The Master's degree programme consists of a specialisation phase lasting two semesters and following on from the Bachelor's programme, followed by a research phase lasting another two semesters.
+2In the research phase, students carry out work on a research project that includes both further specialisation and the Master's thesis module, including the Master's colloquium.
+3Students need to achieve a total of 120 ECTS credits to complete a Master's degree, including all required module examinations and the Master's thesis module, including the second phase is module, including the master's degree.

+(3) Students can choose a specialisation as part of their Master's degree programme according to the provisions stipulated in Appendix 4.

+(4) 1The standard duration of the Master's degree programme, which includes the examinations and work on the Master's thesis, shall be four semesters.
+2Section 3 (2)(2) shall apply accordingly.

+(5) The Master's degree programme may be started in the winter semester or in the summer semester.

+(6) 1The teaching and examination language of the Master's degree programme in Physics is English.
 2Individual teaching units and examinations in the elective modules may be held in German; further details are stipulated in the module handbook.
 3In any case of uncertainty, the examination language shall be the same as the teaching language.